mdn/yari/docs/envvars.md

 Limits which locales to build when not specifying a specific folder or a specific locale.
-Can be useful when you often build large batches but is aware that you only care about these specific locales.
+Can be useful when you often build large batches but only care about these specific locales.

 In the CLI you can override this with `-l ...` or `--locales=...`.